Investors

 The Audit Committee has a Charter or Guidelines that regulates structure, membership requirements, duties and responsibilities, authorities, meeting implementation, reporting, and the term of office of the Audit Committee.
 The Audit Committee Charter has been uploaded on the Company’s website and is reviewed periodically to comply with prevailing regulations.

 The membership, composition, and independence of the Audit Committee members have complied with OJK regulations, namely POJK 55/2015 and the Audit Committee Charter.
 The Audit Committee Charter stipulates that the term of office of the Audit Committee is the same as the term of office of the Board of Commissioners.
-The Board of Commissioners has appointed members of the Audit Committee for the term of office commencing on May 31, 2023 until the closing of the Annual General Meeting of Shareholders for the fiscal year 2025 which will be held in 2026.
 The composition of the Company’s Audit Committee currently consists of 1 (one) Chairman who is an Independent Commissioner and 2 (two) members who are not members of the Board of Commissioners and are Independent Parties with competence and qualifications in the financial field.

 • Members: